ponder-sh/ponder/packages/core/src/sync-historical/README.md

 Parameters: `fromBlock`, `toBlock`, `FactoryCriteria` (includes `factoryAddress`, `factoryEventSelector`, `childAddressLocation`)

 1. Call `eth_getLogs(fromBlock, toBlock, address: factoryAddress, topics: [factoryEventSelector])` to get all new child contracts in this block range.
-2. Add new child contracts to the event store and update the cache metadata.
+2. Add new child contracts to the sync store and update the cache metadata.
 3. Update the progress tracker for this factory contract.
 Then, if the checkpoint for this factory contract has moved forward, schedule new child contract tasks accordingly.

 ### Child contract task

 Parameters: `fromBlock`, `toBlock`, `FactoryCriteria`

-1. Query `childContractAddresses` from the event store up to and including `toBlock`.
+1. Query `childContractAddresses` from the sync store up to and including `toBlock`.
 2. Call `eth_getLogs(fromBlock, toBlock, address: [childContractAddresses])`.
 3. For each unique block number among logs.map(log => log.blockNumber), register a block callback.
-Each block callback inserts raw logs + cache metadata into the event store.
+Each block callback inserts raw logs + cache metadata into the sync store.
 4. Update the progress tracker for this child contract.
 Then, if the overall checkpoint across all log filters & child contracts has moved forward, schedule any block tasks that are now ready to be processed.

 ### Block task